tuya/tuya-connect-kit-for-mqtt-embedded-c/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+For more information, see `LICENSE`.